toliaqat/xenon-wiki/Introduction-to-Service-Queries.md

 ```

 ## 6.3 Learn more about Query Tasks
-To learn more about query tasks please see the [./QueryTaskService](Query Task Service Tutorial).
+To learn more about query tasks please see the [Query Task Service Tutorial](./QueryTaskService)